apache/incubator-heron/website/content/docs/operators/deployment/schedulers/aurora.md

 ## Hosting Binaries

-In order to deploy Heron, your Aurora cluster will need to have access to Heron core binary, which can be hosted wherever you'd like, so long as it's accessible to Aurora (for example in [Amazon S3](https://aws.amazon.com/s3/) or using a local blob storage solution).
+To deploy Heron, the Aurora cluster needs access to the Heron core binary, which can be hosted wherever you'd like, so long as it's accessible to Aurora (for example in [Amazon S3](https://aws.amazon.com/s3/) or using a local blob storage solution).
 You